Azure/Health-Data-and-AI-Blueprint/deployment.md

 When deployment is complete, an output json file is located in .\\output called *\<deployment-prefix\>*-deploymentOutput.json.
 It lists all the components installed.
-The demo script require this file to continue.
+The demo script requires this file to continue.

 ## Integrate Application Insights